Exodus 19

 1In the third month, when the children of Israel were gone forth out of the land of Egypt, the same day came they into the wilderness of Sinai.
 2For they were departed from Rephidim, and were come to the desert of Sinai, and had pitched in the wilderness; and there Israel camped before the mount.

 Three months.
 Long enough for thirst to set in, for the newness of freedom to wear thin, for the people to wonder if Moses had lost his mind leading them into a wasteland.
 They have no city.
 They have no home yet.
 They have only the word that God would be with them and the cloud that moves ahead.
 Then the cloud stops.
 They pitch camp.
-And what comes next is not rest - it is a call13.
+And what comes next is a call.

 Exodus 19:3-6A Kingdom of Priests

-The covenant begins not with demand but with reminder.
+The covenant begins with reminder, not demand.
 "I carried you on eagles' wings."
-God does not start by asking for obedience.
-He starts by saying: Remember what I have done.
+God opens by saying: Remember what I have done.
 Remember how I protected you.
-The covenant at Sinai is not an employer handing a slave a contract to sign.
-It is a parent who has saved a child saying, "Now that I have proven my love, will you trust me?"
-All obedience in scripture that matters begins here: not fear of punishment, but response to love already given2.
+The covenant at Sinai comes from a parent who has saved a child and now says, "Now that I have proven my love, will you trust me?"
+All obedience in scripture that matters begins here: as a response to love already given.

 A kingdom is a political entity - a territory ruled together.
 A priesthood is a religious calling - people set apart to mediate between God and the profane world.
 No ancient nation understood these two things as the same.
 God is saying: You are not an empire like Egypt, with a Pharaoh towering above you.
 You are a people where every one of you stands in a priestly role, accountable to Me and responsible for one another.
 The weight of that is immense.
 But so is the honor.